HMS Trafalgar (1841): Construction and career

-Trafalgar was fitted with screw propulsion in 1859.
-As training ship at Portland, she was renamed HMS Boscawen in 1873, and finally sold out of the service in 1906.
+The ship was fitted with screw propulsion in 1858–1859.
+As a training ship in Portland Harbour, she was renamed Boscawen in 1873, and finally sold out of the service in 1906.
 Commander Lawrence de Wahl Satow was appointed in command 15 April 1902.

+Figurehead

+It took several years for a figurehead design to be agreed upon for HMS Trafalgar, most likely due to the long delays in the shop's construction.